schteppe/cartridge.js/README.md

 cartridge.js
 ============

-Minimalistic retro game engine inspired by Pico-8.
+HTML5 retro game engine inspired by [Pico-8](http://www.lexaloffle.com/pico-8.php).
 You can use it as a library and/or create content for your game using the editor.

 # Usage